tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 * Access to the Open API Reference implementation
 * npm or its equivalent.
 NPM version 8.19.4 has been used for this tutorial.
 * mongodb. mongodb-community@8.0 has been used for this tutorial.
+* node, version v16.20.2 has been used for this tutorial.

 ## Step 1.
 Download Reference Implementation